Home

 Underwater Observatory

 Located on the pier in downtown Queenstown, the underwater observatory takes you a few metres below the surface of Lake Wakatipu.
 There you will see huge trout, eels, and diving ducks.
 You can even pay a couple of dollars for some food which you shoot into the water at the press of a button.
 Good fun for all the family.
-At the time of writing, entry was free.
+At the time of writing, entry was $10 for adults and $5 for children.

 Queenstown Gardens